websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 ![Select whether you want to Delete Application Data Before Importing and whether you want to Replicate Individual Deletions.](./staging-ui-reference/images/07.png)

 **Pages**: Select which Page set variation and individual Pages you want to publish, as well as the look and feel of your selected Pages.
-You can also select whether to *Delete Missing Pages*, which deletes all Pages from the live Site that are not present on the staging Site.
+You can also select whether to *Delete Missing Pages*, which deletes all Pages from the Live Site that are not present on the Staging Site.
 If you choose a Page to be published from the Pages menu, the widgets and their references are always published.

 ![Select which Page set variation and individual Pages you want to publish, as well as the look and feel of your selected Pages.](./staging-ui-reference/images/08.png)